"If you don't stand for something, you will fall for anything."

 The Doormat is what happens when acceptance loses its ground in honesty.
 He tolerates injustice and dysfunction.
 He avoids necessary confrontation to keep the peace.
 He mistakes passivity for acceptance and confuses silence with wisdom.

-The mature Challenger stands on two pillars: honesty and acceptance.
+The Mature Challenger stands on two pillars: honesty and acceptance.
 The Doormat has kept only one.
 He has acceptance without the courage that makes it wise.
 He lacks the truth-telling that makes it real.
-He avoids the confrontation that makes it transformative.
 His peace has become complicity because it has no backbone.

 Doormat Declarations